 - Resilience is the ability of communities, ecosystems and households to respond to economic and political shocks in collaborative, positive and responsive ways.

-Through its Economic Stabilization and Recovery focus, Creative assists countries emerging from crisis or conflict in rebounding from economic shocks and moving towards stabilization.
+Through its Livelihoods and Economic Recovery Practice Area, Creative assists countries emerging from crisis or conflict in rebounding from economic shocks and moving towards stabilization.
 These projects focus on livelihoods, enterprise development and value chain development.

 To build and strengthen human capital value chains, Creative supports Workforce Development and Youth Employment Education, in partnership with the private sector.
 Many countries encounter the challenges of high unemployment, low household income and a lack of skilled labor and qualified business managers.
 Creative’s programs support public and private sector technical training and tertiary education institutions for workforce development, ensuring that the skills of the workforce match the demands of the market.